Campaign-Buddy/campaign-buddy-packages/README.md

 ### Focused packages

 Frontend packages should have a clear and defined purpose and should be broken down into smaller, reusable, logical pieces if possible.
 Each frontend package should be able to grow organically and independently from any packages that depend on it.
 If the scope of a package can't be succinctly and comprehensively expressed in a sentence or two, then it's probably too broad and can be broken up more.

+## Form generator

+The form generator is responsible for generating UI for editing arbitrary data described by a campaign buddy schema (an extension of [json-schema](https://json-schema.org/)).
+More documentation is available [here](./packages/form-generator/)